Reconstructing the velocity field beyond the local universe: The Velocity Reconstruction Method

-where $n$ is the $n^{th}$ trial reconstruction.
-If the trial with minimum log probability corresponds to $n=1$, we resample from the parent sample in the next iteration of the code and allow the pixel variation parameter $\Delta_{pix}$ to reduce for the new set of trial fields.
-However, if the minimum log probability corresponds to $n \ne 1$, we set the corresponding trial {\vrec} to be the new template and feed this back in to Step 2.
-Steps 2 to 5 are repeated until convergence has been achieved.
+In this section we briefly outline how we implement our algorithm. \begin{enumerate} \item The likelihood is maximised iteratively by beginning with $N_t$ initial trial velocity fields (we choose $N_t=15$).
+For each iteration of the reconstruction we allow a random walk for $n=2,N_t$ trial reconstructions by adding an amount of uniform random noise with of magnitude given by $\sqrt{P^{\rm theory}(k)}$ to each mode.
+The $n=1$ field is not perturbed [see step (ii)]. \item We compute the log probabilities for each $n$th trial reconstruction.
+We determine which of the trials has the minimum log probability.
+If the trial with minimum log probability corresponds to $n=1$, we resample from the parent sample in the next iteration of the code and allow the pixel variation to reduce for the new set of trial fields.
+However, if the minimum log probability corresponds to $n \ne 1$, we set the corresponding trial {\vrec} to be the new template and feed this back in to Step (i), where a new set of trial velocity fields are generated based on this new template.
+This process is repeated until convergence is reached. \end{enumerate}